 b.
 “Return this coupon with payment.
 If parcel is delivered without collection of charges, or is destroyed after 10 days, check disposition and send coupon to sender in penalty envelope.”

 [5-31-15] Special Handling is subject to the basic standards in 1.0; see 1.4 for eligible matter.
 Special handling provides preferential handling, but not preferential delivery, to the extent practicable in dispatch and transportation.
 The service does not itself insure the article against loss or damage.
 There are unique service codes included in the IMpb for the content categories (Fragile, Hazardous Material Transportation, Live Animal Transportation, Perishables, and Cremated Remains (only available with Priority Mail Express) of special handling.

-[3-3-14] Unless sent at First-Class Mail, First-Class Package Service, special handling-fragile is required for parcels containing honeybees or baby poultry.
+[5-31-15] Unless sent Priority Mail Express, Priority Mail, First-Class Mail or First-Class Package Service, special handling-fragile is required for parcels containing honeybees or baby poultry.

-[5-31-15] Except for cremated remains (accordingly marked or with Label 139 affixed), marking “Special Handling-Fragile” (or optionally abbreviated as S.H.-Fragile) must appear prominently above the address and to the right of the return address on each piece for which special handling service is requested and the applicable fee has been paid.
+[5-31-15] Except for cremated remains (accordingly marked or with Label 139 affixed), marking “Special Handling-Fragile” (or optionally abbreviated as S.H.-Fragile) must appear prominently above the address and to the right of the return address on each piece for which the special handling service is requested and the applicable fee has been paid.

 b.
 Use of a Mailer Identifier that has been registered (through the Business Customer Gateway, accessible on usps.com) to receive scan data.